christian0a0hernandez/CMPE131-GroupProj/readme.md

 ## About ##
 This purpose of this website program is for Vinyl enthusiasts & collectors to buy and sell vinyl records.

-### Functional Requirments ###
+### Functional Requirments and their contributors###
-There are 12 functional requirments: Login, create new account, delete account, search bar, my shopping cart, my wish list, return policy, discount promotions, stock check, user reviews and user profiles.
+Login, create new account, stock check          * Steven Stansberry My shopping cart, my wish list, user profiles   * Christian Hernandez Return policy, user reviews                     * Joseph Guzman Delete account, search bar, discount promotions * Inderpreet Singh

 ### Non Functional Requirments ##
-There are 4 non- functional requirments: Dark mode, interactve user interface with simple design, ability to run on multiple browsers and low latency/fast performance
+There are 4 non- functional requirments:
+* Dark mode
+* Interactve user interface with simple design
+* Ability to run on multiple browsers
+* Low latency/fast performance

 ## Setup & Installtion ##
 Make sure you have the latest version of Python installed.